Enhanced Fault-tolerance in Photonic Quantum Computing: Comparing the Honeycomb Floquet Code and the Surface Code in Tailored Architecture: Introduction

-In the pursuit of practical fault-tolerant quantum computing, the interplay between hardware architecture and quantum error-correcting codes is a crucial consideration.
-In this article we evidence the point with a comparative performance of two kinds of code – the surface code \cite{bravyi1998quantum} and the honeycomb Floquet code \cite{HH2021Dynamically} – when implemented with two variants of the spin-optical quantum computing (SPOQC) architecture \cite{Gliniasty2024Spin}.
+Fault-tolerant quantum computing aims to reliably process quantum information, even in the presence of physical noise, thanks to the threshold theorem \cite{threshold_theorem}.
+Fault tolerance via quantum error correction is necessary to achieve large-scale quantum computation capable of implementing the kinds of high-impact applications that would derive for instance from Shor's factoring algorithm \cite{shor}, or the Harrow-Hassidim-Lloyd algorithm \cite{hhl} for solving linear systems.
+In the pursuit of practical fault-tolerant quantum computing, the interplay between hardware architecture and quantum error-correcting codes is crucial.
+In this article we evidence the point with a comparative performance study of two kinds of code – the surface code \cite{bravyi1998quantum} and the honeycomb Floquet code \cite{HH2021Dynamically} – when implemented with two variants of the spin-optical quantum computing (SPOQC) architecture \cite{Gliniasty2024Spin}.

-This modular architecture has been designed specifically for computing platforms consisting of quantum dot photon emitters~\cite{lee2019quantum, appel2022entangling, coste2023high, cogan2023deterministic, meng2023photonic, su2024continuous}, photon routers and small linear optical circuits.
-These same basic modules have already been used to realise small-scale noisy quantum computing platforms \cite{maring2024versatile}.
+This modular architecture has been designed specifically for computing platforms consisting of quantum-dot photon emitters~\cite{lee2019quantum, appel2022entangling, coste2023high, cogan2023deterministic, meng2023photonic, su2024continuous}, photon routers and small linear optical circuits.
+These same basic modules have already been used to realize small-scale noisy quantum computing platforms \cite{maring2024versatile}.
 However, the architecture may equally be realized using other kinds of photon emitters that have an embedded qubit degree of freedom (e.g.~\cite{blinov2004observation, thomas2022efficient, OSullivan2024}).
 In the original version of the SPOQC architecture linear optical circuits were used to perform ``repeat-until-success'' (RUS) controlled-$\Z$ gates.
-These are especially convenient for running error correction, for example via the popular surface code (\SC{})~\cite{bravyi1998quantum}.
-The SC allows fault-tolerance~\cite{PhysRevA.80.052312} and is attractive for its versatility and simplicity, admitting a 2D planar layout and good error thresholds.
+These are especially convenient for running error correction, for example via the popular surface code~\cite{bravyi1998quantum}.
+The surface code allows fault-tolerance~\cite{PhysRevA.80.052312} and is attractive for its versatility and simplicity, admitting a 2D planar layout and good error thresholds.
 In particular it has recently been implemented at small scale below threshold on real hardware~\cite{acharya2024quantum}.
-Combined with the SPOQC architecture the SC was shown to allow a photon loss threshold of $2.8\%$~\cite{Gliniasty2024Spin}.
+Implemented on the SPOQC architecture, the surface code~\cite{Gliniasty2024Spin} was shown to allow a photon loss threshold of $2.8\%$ \footnote{Here, we improve on this value thanks to a better understanding of the noise model induced by photon loss.}.